A step forward for women in business

 As a national operation, running monthly training and network opportunities for women across the country, we currently have 17,000 members and as the UK’s largest membership-based organisation for enterprising and career-minded women I think in time, and using technology to expand our reach, we could be ten times bigger.

 The work we’ve done with HSBC to launch a parental support leave package for small businesses means if you have a business with an annual turnover of less than £1m and no more than five employees, you could benefit from a HSBC financial support package when one of your employees goes on parental leave.
 As a small business, you can do the right thing and employ people irrespective of gender.
 It’s also a great example to set for larger organisations.

-I’m also very proud of our National Women in Business Awards.
+I’m also very proud of our National Women in Business Awards (external link).
 Open to nominations from women running a small business or working as part of a charity or large corporate organisation, there are a wide range of categories from start-up of the year to rising star in a corporate environment.

 What challenges do you think gender diversity still faces?

 Many businesses are still paying lip service to the whole gender diversity debate.
 They don’t put their money where their mouth is.
 There are lots of gender initiatives that have virtually no budget, so it just becomes a box ticking exercise.
 Until we’re able to convince big organisations that it is in their interest and that of the wider business to support women to both come back to work after maternity leave and to progress within organisations we’re not going to get very far.
 The dinosaurs are still very much alive.
 People are in denial when it comes to admitting they have a problem with gender diversity and through our initiatives and programmes we’re going to make a change.

 How can this be overcome?